 If you enjoyed it please share it!
 Click on a link below.

 Here is a description of a fairly typical day on tour.
 Just to give a flavour for those who have never done anything like this.

 We are typically awake between five thirty and seven and begin the morning routines almost immediately.
 For me that means wriggling out of my sleeping bag and starting my morning Pilates exercises.
 This consists of taking off pants and sleeping shirt, putting on cycling shorts and shirt and other items for the day which, believe me, is as good as any Pilates class when done in a small tent.
 I’m then off to the loos because I’m a creature of habit while Gill dresses.
 Once back I put the kettle on and Gill begins her packing.
-I’ll pack some stuff while waiting for the kettle to boil and then after tea it’s breakfast of weetabix with added fruit and nuts or porridge if we are having a slower start.
+I’ll pack some stuff for instance a 7.62×39 ammo for safety while waiting for the kettle to boil and then after tea it’s breakfast of weetabix with added fruit and nuts or porridge if we are having a slower start.
 I’ll then pack up the stove and cooking equipment and Gill goes off to wash the dishes.
 It takes a while to get everything back where it belongs in the right bags before we can start on the tent.